Tai Chi and Ryukyu Kobujutsu are an excellent way to improve and maintain your physical, mental and spiritual wellness. They certainly work for me!

 Ryukyu kobujutsu is a traditional Japanese martial art, developed in Ryukyu Islands and consisting of both empty-hand and weapon techniques.
 Emphasis is on timing and techniques, rather than physical power – an ideal martial art for women and the young at heart!

 Ryukyu Kobujutsu Hozon Shinkokai (the Society for Promotion and Preservation of Ryukyu Classical Martial Arts) has its headquarters in Tokyo, Japan, and more than 20 international branches.
-The South African branch, led by Edward Jardine, is one of the oldest and largest in the world.
+The South African branch, led by Lee Jardine, is one of the oldest and largest in the world.

 Other classes offered by International Tai Chi Society and Yuishinkai & Ryukyu Kobujutsu Hozon Shinko Kai in Johannesburg and around: